-Following is an example of how the show interfaces [type slot/port adapter/port] command displays status information (including the physical slot and port address) for the interfaces you specify.
-In these examples, most of the status information for each interface is omitted, and the four Ethernet 10BASE-T interfaces (0-3) are in chassis slot 3, in port adapter slot 0.
-(Interfaces are administratively shut down until you enable them.)
+Following is an example of how the show interfaces command displays status information (including the physical slot and port address) for the interface you specify.
+In this example, most of the status information for each interface is omitted, and a Fast Ethernet interface in slot 3 is used.